• Skip to primary navigation

 • P

-August 16, 2024 by Lauren Leave a Comment
+August 16, 2024, Updated August 16, 2024 by Lauren Less 1 Comment

 These paleo tuna cakes are the perfect recipe to make with that can of tuna that has been sitting in your cabinet!
 If you're looking to spice up your lunches or dinners this meal is for you!
 These tuna cakes are delicious, packed with protein and flavor and they are perfect for meal prepping or busy weeknights.
 They are so easy to make and use only a handful of ingredients that you probably already have in your pantry!
 Best of all, they're ready in under 30 minutes!
 These tuna cakes are also budget-friendly.
 Tuna is a great source of protein, and when combined with fresh herbs and spices, it creates a flavorful and satisfying meal.
 Plus, they're completely grain free, gluten free, and dairy free, making them suitable for various dietary needs and allergies!